-Passwords shall have a minimum of eight characters with a mix of alphanumeric and special characters; if a particular system will not support eight character passwords, then the maximum number of characters allowed by that system shall be used.
+Passwords shall have a minimum of 10 characters with a mix of alphanumeric and special characters; if a particular system will not support 10 character passwords, then the maximum number of characters allowed by that system shall be used.

 4.1.2 Password Composition

 Passwords shall not consist of well known or publicly posted identification information.
-Names, usernames such as the MyID, and ID numbers such as the 810 or CAN are all examples of well know identification information that should not be used as a password.
+Names, usernames such as the MyID, and ID numbers such as the 81x or UGAID number are all examples of well know identification information that should not be used as a password.

 Additional password construction guidelines can be found inAppendix A - Password Construction Guidelines.